dhanush-shetty1/Login-Page/README.md

-This is a simple login and register page made using html
+This is a simple login and register page made using html and

 just trying out things